0

 In the 1840s Lacordaire rebuilt and restored all that remained of the monastery surrounded by a portion of its ancient estate, and established there a priory of the Order of St. Dominic.

-Text imported from Wikipedia article "Flavigny Abbey" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Flavigny Abbey" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants